earnkeeper/ekp-gods-unchained/README.md

 npm run start
 ```

-⚠️ This app requires redis and mongodb, make sure you have redis running locally on port 6379 and mongodb running locally on port 27019.
+⚠️ This app requires redis and postgresql, make sure you have redis running locally on port 6379 and postgresql running locally on port 5432.

 ## Deploying

 The repository is already set up for deploy to kubernetes.

 From a fresh install, add a new file to the root of the project: